danny-o/take-home-tana-test/README.md

 - Iterate through the string list and for each string check:
   - All characters belong to the valid character set.
-  - No consecutive  identical characters are the same.
+  - No consecutive  identical characters.

 - Track and return longest string meeting the conditions .